jnozzi/cocoadev.com/markdown/FactoryMethod.md

-A class that inherits from General/NSObject has three roles.
+A class that inherits from NSObject has three roles.
 The first role is to act as a "factory" for objects the class intends to create, the second role is to define how objects manufactured by the "factory" behave and interface with other objects and the last role of a class is to define services that the "factory" and products of the "factory" implement for other objects.
-The "factory" is called the General/ClassObject and an object manufactured by the General/ClassObject is called an "instance" or General/InstanceObject.
+The "factory" is called the ClassObject and an object manufactured by the ClassObject is called an "instance" or InstanceObject.

 Creating a factory method:  (discussion follows)

-+ (General/MyClass *) objectFromData:(primitive_C_Type)data{
++ (MyClass *) objectFromData:(primitive_C_Type)data{

-return General/[self alloc] initUsingDesignatedInitializerWithData:data] autorelease];
+return [self alloc] initUsingDesignatedInitializerWithData:data] autorelease];
 }

 - ([[MyClass *) initUsingDesignatedInitializerWithData:(primitive_C_Type)data{